-I support the Commission's policies on this issue.
-Audit committees are key corporate governance mechanisms and, like all corporate governance standards depend on the character, integrity, and diligence of those involved.
-The training and experience of the committee members are basic factors in establishing an effective audit committee.17 In this regard, it may be difficult, if not impossible, for some small, local, or regional companies to find qualified individuals who are willing to participate on their committees.
+Audit committees are key corporate governance mechanisms and, like all corporate governance standards, depend on the character, integrity, and diligence of those involved.
+The training and experience of the committee members are basic factors in establishing an effective audit committee.19 In this regard, it may be difficult, if not impossible, for some small. local, or regional companies to find qualified individuals who are willing to participate on their committees.
 Additional SEC regulations likely would not alleviate this problem and probably would not result in significant new disclosures.
 Such regulations, however, may remove some of the flexibility available in the SROs' requirements and may impose costs that could be significant for smaller companies.
-Therefore, I am not prepared to endorse a federally imposed mandate governing the composition of audit committees for all public companies.
+Therefore, the Commission would be reluctant to endorse a federally imposed mandate governing the composition of audit committees for all public companies.

-C. Internal Controls-Reporting for End-Users of Derivatives
+C. Internal Controls Reporting for End-Users of Derivatives

-Critical to a sound risk management system that incorporates use of derivative instruments are effective management controls of the system - understood and evaluated at all levels of management including senior executives and the board of directors.
+Both the CFTC and GAO reports underscore the importance of internal controls as the first line of defense against the risks posed by OTC derivatives transactions.
+We agree that effective management controls are critical to a sound risk management system.
+These internal controls must be understood and evaluated at all levels of management, including senior executives and the board of directors.
 Boards and senior executives should define the fundamental risk management policy of the entity including clearly articulated policies governing the use of derivatives.
 The board of directors and senior management should provide effective oversight of these activities for consistency with the defined policies and should monitor the continued appropriateness of the policies in light of business and market developments.
-Equally essential is a system of internal controls to assure that the risk management program, including use of derivative instruments is properly executed consistent with management risk policies and controls.
+Equally essential is a system of internal controls to assure that the risk management program covering the use of derivative instruments is executed consistently with established management risk policies and controls.

 The subject of internal controls is one where the Commission has played an active role.
-Certain entities regulated by the Commission, such as investment companies," brokerdealers," and transfer agents," are required to file with the Commission reports from their independent auditors regarding possible material weaknesses or inadequacies in their accounting systems, internal accounting controls, and procedures for safeguarding assets.
-In addition, the Foreign Corrupt Practices Act (FCPA)21 requires issuers with securities registered under section 12 of the Securities Exchange Act of 1934 ("Exchange Act") or that have sold securities under the Securities Act of 1933 ("Securities Act") to devise and maintain a system of internal accounting controls.
+Certain entities regulated by the Commission, such as investment companies,20 brokerdealers,21 and transfer agents,22 are required to file with the Commission reports from their independent auditors regarding possible material weaknesses or inadequacies in their accounting systems, internal accounting controls, and procedures for safeguarding assets.
+In addition, the Foreign Corrupt Practices Act ("FCPA")73 requires issuers with securities registered under section 12 of the Securities Exchange Act of 1934 ("Exchange Act") or that have sold securities under the Securities Act of 1933 ("Securities Act") to devise and maintain a system of internal accounting controls.
 Under the FCPA, internal controls must be sufficient to provide reasonable assurance that (1) transactions are executed in accordance with management's authorizations, (2) transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles or other applicable criteria and to maintain accountability for assets, (3) access to assets is permitted only in accordance with management's authorization, and (4) the recorded accountability for assets is compared at reasonable intervals and appropriate action is taken with respect to any differences.
 Thus, public companies that are end-users of OTC derivatives already are subject to certain internal control standards.